python/cpython/Doc/library/symtable.rst

 .. function:: symtable(code, filename, compile_type)

-   Return the toplevel :class:`SymbolTable` for the Python source, *code*.
+   Return the toplevel :class:`SymbolTable` for the Python source *code*.
    *filename* is the name of the file containing the code.  *compile_type* is like the *mode* argument to :func:`compile`.